Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 3. Enter a valid client ID in the *Application (client) ID* field.
 You can freely define your client ID, but it is recommended to use a UUID generator tool, such as [UUID Generator](https://www.uuidgenerator.net/version4 "[https://www.uuidgenerator.net/version4]"), to generate a UUID (universally unique identifier).

     The client ID for the *Actindo Core1 Platform* must comply with the following requirements:
-    - between 4 and a 31 characters long
+    - between 4 and 31 characters long
     - allowed characters include upper and lower cases letters, numbers, and underscore
     - beginning with a letter

-[comment]: <> (Andreas: Kannst du es bitte die Information oben bestätigen bzw. verbessern?
+[comment]: <> (Fachreviewer: Kannst du bitte die Information oben bestätigen bzw. verbessern?
 Laut Oli ist es wahrscheinlich auch mit einer Zahl am Anfang möglich.
 UI muss verbessert werden, da Toggle darunter auch nicht wirklich funktioniert.)

 4. If available in your version, leave the *Only authentication scopes open ID profile email.
 You will not be able to call any methods besides getting profile data* toggle disabled.

 5. Enter an appropriate redirect URI in the *Redirect URI* field.
-For exemplary purposes, we are using [https://oauthdebugger.com/debug](https://oauthdebugger.com/debug/ "[https://oauthdebugger.com/debug]").
+For exemplary purposes, [https://oauthdebugger.com/debug](https://oauthdebugger.com/debug/ "[https://oauthdebugger.com/debug]") is used.
 See the following screenshot for reference.

     ![App registration example](../../Assets/Screenshots/PIM/API/AppRegistrationExample.png "[App registration example]")